Silex/hookify/README.md

 <kbd>M-x hookify</kbd> asks for a hook, and then for some elisp to run when that hook triggers.

-### unhookify

-<kbd>M-x unhookify</kbd> ask you for a hook, and then for some elisp
-to remove from that hook (you can search the history for your previously entered hooks).
+With a prefix argument, removes the function from the hook.

 ## Examples